Al-Waha: Locations

 Al-Wāḥa originally started at Camp Trowbridge, a Camp Fire owned summer camp located along Trowbridge Lake in Otter Tail County near Vergas, Minnesota.
 Camp Trowbridge had previously been used by Waldsee, the German language camp and Lesnoe Ozero, the Russian language camp.
 The camp property officially closed in 2011 and the site has since been razed for lake homes.

 In 2010, the Al-Wāḥa relocated to Turtle River Lake in Bemidji at the site of the Norwegian camp Skogfjorden.

 Relation to United States State Department

 Preparations for Al-Wāḥa began a year and a half before its opening, with the help of national prominent experts in the Arabic language.
 Its curriculum was being developed independently before receiving a $250,000 grant from the U.S. State Department to fund the camp.
 This grant, part of the National Security Language Initiative, is the first grant that Concordia Language Villages has received for its villages.
 A spokesperson for the State Department's Bureau of Educational and Cultural Affairs noted that the government does not plan to track students who attend al-Wāḥa.

+Qatar Foundation International (QFI)

+Concordia Language Villages’ Arabic program, Al-Wāḥa, has benefitted from strategic partnerships with Qatar Foundation International (QFI) and STARTALK, both of which support the promotion and expansion of Arabic language education in the United States.
+QFI has provided financial and programmatic support to Al-Wāḥa, helping to increase access to immersive Arabic learning experiences for students from diverse backgrounds.
+Similarly, STARTALK, a federally funded initiative through the National Security Language Initiative, has partnered with Al-Wāḥa to enhance the quality of Arabic language instruction and teacher training, aligning with national goals of increasing Arabic language proficiency among U.S. students.
+These collaborations have strengthened Al-Wāḥa’s curriculum, expanded scholarship opportunities, and enabled the camp to offer a more robust and culturally authentic immersion experience.